Shadowz-git/dlv-for-obsidian/README.md

 ### Installation
 ### From Release
 1. Download the latest release, the name is 'dlv-for-obsidian.zip'.
-2. Extract the zip, manteining the folder 'dlv-for-obsidian' and all the files inside, ininside where your vault is.
-Exampe: *'myVault/.obsidian/plugins/
+2. Extract the zip, manteining the folder 'dlv-for-obsidian' and all the files inside, inside where your vault is.
+Exampe: 'myVault/.obsidian/plugins/'
-3. 3.
-Start/Restart Obsidian.
+3. Start/Restart Obsidian.
 4. Go in the *Obsidian Settings* -> *Community Plugins*, and activate **DLV in Obsidian**.

 ----